-GCSE Computer Science will help you develop an understanding of computer science methods in the real world and as a result be able to design, build and test a fully- programmed solution to a problem.
+GCSE Computer Science provides a practical approach to developing computational skills and will help you develop an understanding of computer science methods in the real world.
+As a result, you will be able to design, build and test a fully- programmed solution to a problem.
 You will develop knowledge and understanding of how technology can be used proactively to help with current issues that impact on modern society.